What to invest in when getting started: a beginner’s guide

 Cons

-- No guarantees that the fund manager will outperform a comparable index
+• There’s no guarantee the manager will outperform a comparable index

-- Generally, more volatile than a fund, due to the potential for losses to be magnified by gearing and discount movements
+• Generally, trusts are more volatile than a fund, due to the potential for losses to be magnified by gearing and discount movements

-Another form of collective investment, exchange traded funds (ETFs) seek to replicate the performance of an index, commodity or basket of assets.
-This up and down tracking is usually achieved by physically holding most or all of the constituents of the index.
+The up and down tracking is usually achieved by physically holding most or all the constituents of the index.
 ETFs can be bought and sold on the stock market.

-Usually, the goal of an ETF will be to provide a portfolio that mirrors an index, thereby providing the performance of that index (minus its fees).
+Usually, the goal of an index fund or ETF will be to provide a portfolio that mirrors an index, thereby providing the performance of that index (minus its fees).

-Most ETFs track long-established equity indices like the FTSE 100 or S&P 500, which are viewed as sensible starting points for beginner investors.
+Most ETFs track long-established equity indices such as the FTSE 100 or S&P 500, which are viewed as sensible starting points for beginner investors.

 There are also ETFs that track bond market indices, a basket of commodities, baskets of currencies and property.

-The primary advantage of ETFs is that they are low cost.
-Some ETFs that track the FTSE 100 or S&P 500 charge as little as 0.1% of the value of your investment, which works out at £10 on a £10,000 investment.
+The main advantage of index funds and ETFs is their low cost.
+Some track the FTSE 100 or S&P 500 and charge as little as 0.1% of the value of your investment, which works out at £10 on a £10,000 investment.

-Charges for funds and trusts vary, but, as a rule of thumb, charges (called the ongoing charges figure, or OCF) for a UK or US fund or trust would be around 0.85% to 1%, which works out at £85 to £100 on a £10,000 investment.
-The extra fees paid to own a fund or trust versus an ETF will be worth paying if the fund outperforms, but, as mentioned earlier, there are no guarantees that this will happen.
+Charges for funds and trusts vary, but charges (called the ongoing charges figure, or OCF) are typically around 0.85% to 1%, which works out at £85 to £100 on a £10,000 investment.
+The extra fees paid to own a fund or trust versus an ETF will be worth paying if the fund outperforms, but there’s no guarantees this will happen.

-Our ETF beginner guide has further details for beginner investors, including a run through of more sophisticated ETF options, such so-called smart beta ETFs in the industry jargon:
+Our ETF guide has further details for beginner investors, including discussion of more sophisticated ETF options, such as so-called smart beta ETFs to use the industry jargon:

 Pros

-- Low cost and easy way to access major stock markets
+• Low cost and an easy way to access major stock markets

 Cons